naitiknanda/browsenet-secure-browser/README.md

     Close the tab and go download Softsense v19 instead.

+    Realize acer/dell/lenovo/hp/asus has preactivated windows for you

+    Uninstall the activator

+    Get annoyed why i wasted time

 📜 Developer Note

     "I wrote these in 2025.
 It’s now 2026.
 If I haven't coded the rest by now, I’m probably not going to.
 Enjoy the dust!" — Naitik Nanda